 - First, the COVID-19 global pandemic changed the way we think about work and workplaces. - Second, the state faces an inverted labor market with over 30,000 more vacancies than unemployed people looking for work in 2023. - Third, Governor Lujan Grisham's bold educational initiatives, including the Opportunity Scholarship that provides tuition-free college and the Early Childhood Education and Care Fund that endowed accessible early childhood services, opened a world of possibilities to many New Mexicans. - Finally, billions of dollars of infrastructure investment will require a skilled workforce.
 Each one of these is a historical first.
-The combination of all of four factors creates a once-in-a-generation opportunity to improve the lives of all New Mexicans.
+The combination of all of four factors creates a oncein-a-generation opportunity to improve the lives of all New Mexicans.

-Message From Sarita Nair, Cabinet Secretary New Mexico Department of Workforce Solutions state's forward-looking economic development goals, this Plan emphasizes the immediate needs of New Mexico communities to build and improve infrastructure and to take care of each other.
+Message From Sarita Nair, Cabinet Secretary

+New Mexico Department of Workforce Solutions

+After a comprehensive participatory process, we developed a vision, goals and strategies that are a marked departure from the WIOA State Plans of the past.
+While continuing to align to the state's forward-looking economic development goals, this Plan emphasizes the immediate needs of New Mexico communities to build and improve infrastructure and to take care of each other.
 The plan also recognizes that the rapidly changing nature of work - both with advancements in technology and the emergence of new industries - means that we need to prepare our workforce for a future we cannot fully envision yet.